ORCA card: Launch timeline

+Branding

+The ORCA name refers to orca whales that inhabit the Puget Sound.
+The name was originally suggested by the Sound Transit project manager as in keeping with a theme of successful earlier smart card system names such as Oyster (in London) and Octopus (in Hong Kong), but the name was not accepted by the project joint board until the acronym "One Regional Card for All" was suggested by another Sound Transit staff member.

+An orca mascot for the card and system was unveiled in 2023 and named "Boop" in a public contest.
+The mascot's name is an onomatopoeia for the sound of a card reader when an ORCA card is tapped.

 Next generation project

 The ORCA Joint Board approved a capital-and-service contract with INIT in 2018 to design and implement a major overhaul of the ORCA system, including new cards, mobile ticketing, and compatibility with contactless payment credit cards and smartphones.
 Approximately 2,900 on-board fare validators, 1,000 off-board validators, and 250 vending machines were to be replaced under the contract.

 A new website and smartphone app was launched in May 2022 with a weekend-long fare-free period to introduce new validators and card readers.
 Ticket vending machines for Link light rail were also taken offline for three days as part of the transition.
 The new website and app allowed for fare management without the previous 24-hour delay.
 The new card readers and validators initially did not display e-purse balances and pass statues until a later update.
 The machines' noise was also reduced, which drew criticism from passengers and was later corrected.

 The new, black-colored cards debuted in October 2022 as part of a retail rollout following a short beta test period.
-In 2023, a tap-to-pay option through the ORCA app is planned to be deployed.
+On June 24, 2024, virtual ORCA cards were made available for Google Wallet users with full support across the system's member agencies.
+Additional smartphone and contactless credit card compatibility had also been announced for 2023, but these features were delayed due to system issues with the user experience and management of employee accounts.
+In May 2024, an estimated 431,000 ORCA cards were used for at least one trip.

 Technology

 The original card uses the ISO/IEC 14443 RFID standard.
 Specifically, the MIFARE DESFire EV1 which "implements all 4 levels of ISO / IEC 14443A and uses optional ISO / IEC 7816-4 commands.".

-The new card, which features a black design, includes a barcode for quicker reloading at retail outlets.
+The new card, which features a black design, includes a barcode and magstripe for quicker reloading at retail outlets.